nibirj/nibirj/README.md

-### Hello, my name is Nikita Birjukovs 👋
+### Hello, my name is Nikita Birjukovs

-I am a second-year student of computer science at TalTech 📚.
+I am a third-year student of computer science at TalTech.

-I speak Russian, Estonian and English 3️⃣.
+I speak Russian, Estonian and English.

-I have some experience in web development (front-end and back-end) 💻.
+I have some experience in web development (front-end and back-end).

-Also I know: Java 📙, Python 🐍, PHP ➿, JavaScript🟧, Node.js 🎒, Spring 🟩, Angular🅰️.
+I have basic knowledge: Java, Python, PHP, JavaScrip, Node.js, Spring, Angular, Vue.

-During my university studies I have encountred many difficulties which have made me realise that there is no such thing as an unsolvable problem but rather that it is only a matter of time for me to find a solution.  💪🏻
+During my university studies I have encountred many difficulties which have made me realise that there is no such thing as an unsolvable problem but rather that it is only a matter of time for me to find a solution.

 Contacs:
 linkedIn: https://www.linkedin.com/in/nikita-birjukovs-61673a152/